I. Our Pledge

 2) What are the relevant sexual harassment statutes?

 Most states and some municipal governments also have anti-discrimination statutes that prohibit sexual harassment.
 For example, New York Human Rights Law § 296 prohibits sexual harassment in the workplace in New York.
-The statute of limitations is one (1) year and complaints may be filed on-line with the New York State Division of Human Rights.
+The statute of limitations is one (1) year and complaints may be filed online through the New York State Division of Human Rights website.

 The Fair Employment and Housing Act prohibits sexual harassment in the workplace in California.
-The statute of limitations is one (1) year and complaints may be filed on-line at California Department of Fair Employment and Housing.
+The statute of limitations is one (1) year and complaints may be filed in-person, over the phone, or on–line at California Department of Fair Employment and Housing.

 3) What role does the employer have in addressing sexual harassment?

 It is the employer’s legal responsibility to ensure that you can do your work free from sexual harassment.
 Most employers have established sexual harassment policies that create procedures for filing and investigating sexual harassment complaints.
-The Guild continually collects the sexual harassment policies of all Guild signatory companies.
+The Guild continually collects the sexual harassment policies and complaint filing contacts & procedures of all Guild signatory companies.

 For more information on these policies, please reach out to the relevant Guild representative listed below.

 4) What resource does the Guild provide in addressing sexual harassment allegations?

 The Guild is committed to ensuring that members work in an environment free from sexual harassment.
 To that end, the Guild provides free advocacy from professional labor relation specialists.

 Please reach out to the relevant Guild representative below: